alchemycodelab/module-one-curriculum-base/SPRINT-WEEK-1.md

 Your project should have the following features:

-- Deployed on github pages
+- Deployed on github pages or netlify
 - Thoughtful CSS
 - Some group collaboration tool to organize features like Miro.
 (You'll link to this tool in your Canvas submission).
 - Supabase Auth and protected routes.